coq/coq/CONTRIBUTING.md

 - [needs: fixing][needs-fixing] indicates the PR needs a fix, as discussed in the comments.
 - [needs: documentation][needs-documentation] indicates the PR
-  introduce changes that should be documented before it can be merged.
+  introduces changes that should be documented before it can be merged.
-- [needs: changelog entry][needs-changelog] indicates the PR introduce changes that should be documented in the [user changelog][user-changelog].
+- [needs: changelog entry][needs-changelog] indicates the PR introduces changes that should be documented in the [user changelog][user-changelog].
 - [needs: benchmarking][needs-benchmarking] and [needs: testing][needs-testing]